FaezehSadatm/data_mid_bootcamp_project_regression/README.md

 **4. Build the Models**

-I used Linear Regression model to compare the accuracy rates between the original and adjusted data then find the model that best fits our data.
+I used Linear Regression model and Random Forest Regressor to compare the accuracy rates then find the model that best fits my data.

 **5. Summary**